billpg/HashBack/README.md

 ## The elevator pitch.

+When two machines need to communicate via an API, the client end needs to include some sort of authentication, which requires a long-term pre-shared-key or similar mechanism thatneeds to be stored and protected from aunauthorized access for the long-term.
+Wouldn't it be nice if these two machines could communicate without needding a special secret store?

 Alice and Bob are normal web servers with an API.
 - (Alice opens an HTTPs request to Bob.)
 - "Hey Bob.
 I want to use your API but I need a Bearer token."